Caveny Farm Bourbon Red Turkey Recipes

 This recipe from Ed Krol of Champaign is apple juice brine with no additional sugar.
 Since Ed is as good in the kitchen as he is on a computer, which is very good, we recommend it for anyone who likes brining.

-1 heritage turkey (10-12 pounds), at room temperature, cut into pieces, with backbone, heart and gizzards, giblets reserved
+Bourbon Red turkey, (10-12 lbs.), room temperature, cut into pieces, with backbone and giblets reserved

-1 cup kosher salt (See * about salt equivalents)
+- 1 cup kosher salt (See below about salt equivalents)

-2 Tablespoons each of peppercorns, rosemary, thyme, sage
+- 2 tablespoons each of peppercorns, rosemary, thyme, and sage

 Cut up the turkey and put it in the brine, adding water until covered.
 Set in a cold place and brine for about 18 hours.

-Remove turkey pieces from brine, rinse, apt dry and arrange on a roast pan If time allows, let dry uncovered in cold place for 8-12 hours (crispier skin) Put it in a preheated 500 degree oven and turn down to 325 degrees immediately.
+Remove turkey pieces from brine, rinse, pat dry and arrange on a roast pan.
+If time allows, let dry uncovered in cold place for 8-12 hours (crispier skin) Put in a preheated 500°F oven and turn down to 325°F immediately.

 Cook until the internal temperature is 165°F, rest 15 minutes before carving.

-1/2 cup Morton's kosher = 1 cup Diamond Crystal brand kosher
+- ½ c.
+Morton's kosher = 1 c.
+Diamond Crystal brand kosher